But First We Brunch!

 Using a small spatula to lift up the edge of a cooked crêpe.

-Step 9: Cook on one side until set and lightly browned, about 1 to 2 minutes.
+Step 5: Cook until the top is set and looks dry, 1 to 2 minutes.

 A finished crêpe in the crêpe pan.